Troubleshoot and Repair Unsupported Video Codec Errors

 • Corruption in the file.

-Methods to Repair Unsupported Video Codec
+Methods to Fix Unsupported Video Codec Issue

 We must investigate solutions if you have encountered an unsupported video codec issue.
 There are lots of methods to deal with the problem.
 Here we have discussed some common ones, which we have evaluated and found results.
 Please follow the procedures to repair unsupported video codecs.

-Method 1: Update the media player
+Method 1: Update the Media Player

 Most of the issues when playing the file can be due to the media player issues, where many of them can be attributed to the outdated media player.
 The out-of-date media player may not have the latest codecs in the unsupported codec issue.
 The easy solution is to update the media player.
 Most of the software has an update checker built into the software itself.
 Follow the steps to update the Windows media player,